cllama: The Governance Proxy

 ↓

 audit log + dashboardA single proxy instance serves the entire pod.
-Bearer tokens resolve which agent is calling, so the proxy can apply per-agent policy, budgets, and logging.
+Bearer tokens resolve which agent is calling, so the proxy can apply per-agent model policy, budget caps, managed-tool budgets, and logging.

 Credential Starvation